-Lauren C. Templeton, 45, is a member of our Board.
-Ms. Templeton is founder and President of Templeton and Phillips Capital Management, LLC, a registered investment advisory firm located in Chattanooga, Tennessee.
-Ms. Templeton serves on the Board of Trustees at the Baylor School, serving the endowment, finance and audit committees.
-She is the founder and past president of the Southeastern Hedge Fund Association Inc.; was previously a member of the Board of Directors of the Memorial Hospital Foundation and the Finance Advisory Board of the University of Tennessee at Chattanooga; and served on the Chattanooga Area Chamber of Commerce Board of Directors.
-Ms. Templeton is Chair of the Board of Trustees of the John M. Templeton Foundation and is a member of the Templeton World Charities Foundation and a Trustee of the Templeton Religion Trust.
-Ms. Templeton is an independent Director of Canadian Solar Inc., serves on its Compensation Committee and is the Chair of its Nominating and Corporate Governance Committee.
-Ms. Templeton is a member of Fairfax's Audit Committee and is a resident of Lookout Mountain, Tennessee, U.S.A.

-Benjamin P. Watsa, 43, is a member of our Board.
-Mr. Benjamin P. Watsa is the Chief Executive Officer of Marval Capital Ltd. and a sub advisor to Lissom Investment Management Inc. Mr. Benjamin P. Watsa has been actively engaged in the investment industry for 18 years.
-He currently manages global small and mid cap. investments through pooled funds and a separately managed account using a concentrated, conservative, long term value approach.
-Prior to working in the investment management industry, Mr. Benjamin P. Watsa spent five years in New York as an investment banker in the Financial Institutions Group at Banc of America Securities and at Cochran Caronia Waller.
-Mr. Benjamin P. Watsa serves as a director of Dalton Kizuna Fund Ltd. and Dalton India Fund Ltd., sits on the advisory board of Impression Ventures, and serves as a director and Vice Chair of the Investment Committee for the Rideau Hall Foundation which supports the Office of the Governor General of Canada.
-Mr. Benjamin P. Watsa has been actively engaged in the investment Manager designation and is registered with the Ontario Securities Commission as a Portfolio Manager.
-He is a resident of Toronto, Ontario, Canada.
-Mr. Benjamin P. Watsa is the son of Mr. V. Prem Watsa.

-Meetings Attended in 2021 3 of 3 BD (joined the Board in April 2021)

-V. Prem Watsa, 71, has been the Chairman of our Board of Directors since 2015 and has been the Chairman and Chief Executive Officer of Fairfax Financial Holdings Limited since 1985.
-He has served as Vice Chairman of the Portfolio Advisor since September 2019 and served as Vice President of the Portfolio Advisor from July 1984 to September 2019.
-Mr. V. Prem Watsa is also a director of BlackBerry Limited, and is a resident of Toronto, Ontario, Canada.
+Lauren C. Templeton, 46, is a member of our Board and our Audit Committee.
+Ms. Templeton is the Founder and President of Templeton and Phillips Capital Management, LLC, a registered investment advisory firm located in Chattanooga, Tennessee.
+Ms. Templeton received a B.A. in Economics from the University of the South.
+She is the Founder and former President of the Southeastern Hedge Fund Association, Inc.; was previously a member of the Board of Directors of the Memorial Hospital Foundation and the Finance Advisory Board of the University of Tennessee at Chattanooga, and served on the Chattanooga Area Chamber of Commerce Board of Directors.
+Ms. Templeton is Chair of the Board of Trustees of the John M. Templeton Foundation and is a member of the Templeton World Charity Foundation and a Trustee of the Templeton Religion Trust.
+Ms. Templeton currently serves on the Board of Trustees at the Baylor School, an independent Director of Canadian Solar Inc. and is an independent director of Fairfax Financial Holdings Limited and is a member of its audit committee.
+Ms. Templeton is a resident of Lookout Mountain, Tennessee, U.S.A.
+Meetings Attended in 2022 5 of 5 BD 1 of 6 AC (joined the Audit Committee in October 2022) Ms. Templeton was appointed to the Audit Committee subsequent to five of the six meetings in 2022.
+Benjamin P. Watsa , 44, is a member of our Board.
+Mr. Watsa is the Founder and Chief Executive Officer of Marval Capital Ltd. ("Marvel").
+Mr. Watsa has over two decades of experience in the inverstment industry.
+Prior to Marvel, Mr. Watsa was a Partner and Protfolio Manager at Lissom Investment Management Inc. for over a decade, and spent five years in New York as an investment banker in the Financial Institutions Group at Banc of America Securities and at Cochran Caronia Waller.
+Mr. Watsa also serves as a director of Fairfax Financial Holdings Limited, sits on the advisory board of Impression Ventures, and holds the position of director emeritus for his work and contributions as a director and Vice Chair of the Investment Committee for the Rideau Hall Foundation.
+Mr. Watsa is a member of the Young Presidents' Organization, holds a B.A. from Hillsdale College and a Chartered Investment Manager designation and is registered with the Ontario Securities Commission as a Portfolio Manager.
+Mr. Watsa is a resident of Toronto, Ontario, Canada and is the son of Prem Watsa.
+Meetings Attended in 2022 5 of 5 BD V. Prem Watsa, 72, has been the Chairman of our Board since 2015 and has been the Chairman and Chief Executive Officer of Fairfax Financial Holdings Limited since 1985.
+He is currently the Vice Chairman of the Portfolio Advisor and previously served as Vice President since 1984.
+Mr. Watsa is a co-founder and a director of The BlackNorth Initiative.
+He is also a director of BlackBerry Limited.
+Mr. Watsa is a resident of Toronto, Ontario, Canada.
+Meetings Attended in 2022 5 of 5 BD

-None of our director nominees serve together on the Board of any other companies, other than Fairfax and its subsidiaries or portfolio companies, or act together as trustees for other entities.
+None of our director nominees serves together on the Board of any other companies, other than Fairfax and its subsidiaries or portfolio companies, or act together as trustees for other entities.